The hot-electron closure of the moment-based gyrokinetic plasma model: Tokamak geometry and finite temperature ratio

-We can now leverage the capability of \gyacomo to perform GK simulations in both tokamak and Z-pinch geometry, to isolate the impact of the geometry from the kinetic effects missing in the HEL-GM model.
-We consider the same parameters as in the tokamak case, and compare Z-pinch linear and nonlinear results in Figs. \ref{ch6_fig:lin_ZP_CBC_tau1} and \ref{ch6_fig:HF_time_traces_ZP_CBC_tau1}.
-The discrepancies between the two models observed in linear growth rates are of the same nature as the ones observed in the tokamak case, where the unstable mode amplitude and spectrum is increased when considering the HEGS.
-In nonlinear simulations, both models yield a ZF dominated system.
-The GK model predicts a suppression of the transport whereas the HEGS allows for a finite transport level, which can be attributed to the $k_\parallel$ turbulence observed in Fig. \ref{ch6_fig:snapshots_3D_ferdinons}.
+We can now leverage the capability of \gyacomo to perform \modifi{GK simulations} in both tokamak and Z-pinch geometries to isolate the impact of the geometry from the kinetic effects missing in the HEL limit.
+We consider the same parameters as in the tokamak case and compare the Z-pinch linear and nonlinear results in Figs. \ref{ch6_fig:lin_ZP} and \ref{ch6_fig:HF_time_traces_ZP}.
+The discrepancies between the \modifi{GK simulations and the HEGS} observed in the linear growth rates are of the same nature as those observed in the tokamak case, where the unstable mode amplitude and spectrum are increased when considering the HEGS.
+In the nonlinear case, both \modifi{GK and HEGS} yield a ZF dominated system.
+The \modifi{GK simulations} predict a suppression of the transport, whereas the HEGS allows for a finite transport level, which can be attributed to the $k_\parallel$ turbulence observed \modifi{in Sec. \ref{sec:nonlinear_results}}.
 The conclusion from this experiment is threefold.
-First, it points out that discrepancies between the HEGS and GK model are not solely due to the geometry.
-Second, it indicates that weak turbulence regimes are harder to capture with the HEL-GM model than strongly turbulent regimes.
+First, it points out that the discrepancies between the \modifi{HEGS and GK simulations} are not solely due to the geometry.
+Second, it indicates that weak turbulence regimes are harder to capture in the HEL than strongly turbulent regimes.
 Third, it demonstrates that the Z-pinch geometry is more favorable to ZF formation than the $s-\alpha$ geometry, regardless of the model used, as the Z-pinch simulations show a lower transport level despite larger linear growth rates.
-Focusing on the last point, we note that in tokamak geometry, the variation of curvature along the field line implies a $z$-dependent drive, and associated driving turbulence, leading to competition among the zonal modes generated through the saturation of the Kelvin-Helmholtz instability at different values of $z$ \citep{Rogers2005,Ricci2006a}.
-Physically, this means that the turbulence drive is stronger in some regions along the field line and weaker in others, causing ZFs to form with different phases and amplitudes at different $z$ locations.
-This spatial variation disrupts the alignment and coherence of the ZFs, making them less effective at suppressing turbulence, especially at larger $\epsilon$.
-In contrast, Z-pinch geometry is uniform with a constant unfavorable curvature.
-This yields a stronger yet constant drive along $z$, which promotes a coherent ZF across the field line.
-Ultimately, these $z$-coherent ZFs produce a stronger transport barrier, explaining the lower transport despite higher instability growth rates.